saizai/gayhomophobe/readme.md

 DO NOT assume this of Republicans; many are just fiscal conservatives.
 Must have positive individualized confirmation.

+https://ballotpedia.org is a good tool.
+It links to various orgs' ratings, which have per-bill breakdowns.
+Find ones about LGBT issues and see how they voted.
+Verify that if possible, but if yes it's definitive.

 Yes if:

 * personally voted anti-LGBT